-My work with couples primarily uses Emotionally Focused Therapy (EFT), developed by Dr Sue Johnson, a collaborative, structured therapy approach that fosters the creation or recreation of secure and supportive relationship bonds.
+I offer a few different ways to work with couples, depending on what issues you are experiencing in your relationship.
+My work with couples primarily uses Emotionally Focused Therapy (EFT), which was developed by Dr Sue Johnson.
+It is a collaborative, structured therapy approach that fosters the development of secure and supportive relationships.

 How do sessions work?

 For the first session, you will jointly attend an assessment session together so that I can hear more about what is currently happening and get a sense of how you relate to one another.
 Each person will then have one or two separate sessions to explore more about you individually, including the history of your relationships, your upbringing, culture and your current well being.
 Following this, we will come back together and I can suggest that type of intervention is needed.
 I may suggest other therapies if I feel they would be more suited to your needs.
-If you’d like to hear more about EFT, we can speak on the phone but as it’s a little more complicated with two people and the therapy itself takes a little more time to be explained properly, I would suggest booking an initial consultation appointment which can double as an assessment session should you wish.
+If you’d like to hear more about EFT, get in touch via email and we can set up a short Zoom meeting to discuss your needs.

 Couples sessions are conducted via Zoom and run for 50-55 minutes and work through three phases of treatment.
 Longer sessions (80 minutes) are available at request.